CodeXCourses/level-1-course-content/week-1/replit-mobile-intro.md

 They have features like a unix shell, an editor with auto completion, git, etc.

 Once you get used to the tabbed interface, its smooth and intuitive.
-Student will need its to be modeled, but can probably get the hang of it.
+Student will need its use to be modeled for them, but can probably get the hang of it once they see how it's done.
 While not idea, it can be a viable alternative for those without a laptop.

 [walkthrough on youtube](https://youtu.be/N-YS7yr5COw)